Top Takeaways: Unlocking Growth With Your Shopify Apps (Webinar)

 However, it hasn’t all been sunshine and rainbows.
-With more people perusing digital storefronts, clicking on ads, and browsing products as an activity to pass the time, abandoned cart rates skyrocketed over 18.5%.
+With more people perusing digital storefronts, clicking on ads, and browsing products as an activity to pass the time, abandoned cart rates skyrocketed to over 18.5%.
 Nowadays, consumer goods worth more than $4 trillion are left abandoned in carts.
 That’s a significant amount of lost revenue!

 But no need to worry: There are easy solutions to combat abandoned carts and ensure every potential customer’s click and interaction contributes to a conversion — rather than just eat up your marketing spend.